-The Service Provider shall provide accessible, confidential meeting space which is readily available to serve DVR consumers.
+• The Service Provider shall provide accessible, confidential meeting space which is readily available to serve DVR consumers.
 The DVR consumer must provide verbal or written consent to the Service Provider approving the space and location prior to any meetings or other business conducted under this Agreement.
-Accessible space is space meeting the Americans with Disabilities Act (ADA) requirements, see https://www.ada.gov/.
+Accessible space is space meeting the Americans with Disabilities Act (ADA) requirements, (see ADA.Gov).
 Confidential space is space that allows for conversations not intended to be known publicly to be kept secret.